GeniusGeeek/pu-converter/README.md

 * Plane Angles

 ## Installing
-Using pu-converter is as simple as including the library in your project
+Using PU-converter is as simple as including the library in your project

 ```php
 include '/path/to/puconverter.php';